HTML5 Output Settings

-Edit Skin Configuration - Click to edit parameters of the skin.
+Edit Skin Configuration - Click to edit the initial values of exposed variables of the skin.
 This lets you configure skins to the needs of the current project.

 For example, if you have a skin that is frequently applied to projects, but a certain element or component (like the cardboard view button) is not always needed, a variable can be applied to that element’s Visible logic block.
 Then, in the HTML 5 output, you can change the variable’s value.

 Generate Output – This button will generate the output.
-Keyboard shortcut is Command-Option-G [macos] or Control-Option-G [win].
+Keyboard shortcut is Command-Option-G [macos] or Control-Alt-G [win].
 Alt-click [win] or Option-click [macos] to generate all outputs.

 Open Output – Click this button to view the output (output must be created first) using the Integrated Web Server.

-Generate Garden Gnome Package - Clicking this button will output the Garden Gnome Package format that is used for embedding panoramas in a CMS website or viewing with our Package Viewer.
+Generate Garden Gnome Package - Clicking this button will output the Garden Gnome Package format that is used for embedding panoramas in a CMS website.

 Auto Rotation & Animation